What is Executive Coaching?

 The executive coach will facilitate the setting of goals and objectives, (short, medium and long term), helping individuals to clarify the current situation.
 The executive coach and the executive will agree on a style of interaction that may involve challenge, feedback, behavioural questionnaires, strategy building and the sharing of models and ideas.

 How do the Coaching Sessions Work?

 The First Session

 The first session will typically last about two hours.
-During this time the executive coach and the executive will agree a contract for working together.
+During this time the executive coach and the executive will agree on a contract for working together.
 The executive coach will email or post a basic contract to the executive to outline the areas that need to be agreed.
-This saves time at the first session.
+This saves time in the first session.
 This contract will include:

 - Professional – this relates to competencies both in terms of what does the executive coach bring and what does the executive wish to develop in themselves.

 - Purpose– what is our purpose, goal, objective?
 The setting of measurable short, medium and long term goals with time frames and milestones.